kevinolega/callcentertrainingtips/6wel/recommendations/6wel-w1l1r.md

 During practice, we want you to make your answers as long as possible so we can expose and identify all your good ideas and use the best ones for the short version.

-We will shorten your answers at the end (Week 6) but for now, please try to expand your answers to all the activities and make them as long as possible.
+We will shorten your answers at the end (Week 6).

+For now, please try to expand your answers to all the activities

+Make your answers as long as possible.

 ### My typical workday in a call center is...

-To give you an example, I'm going to give you an overview of what happens during my workday.
+To give you an example, I'm going to tell you what happens during my workday.

-I'm going to tell you what happens from the start of the day to what happens at the end of the day.

 #### Start Of Day: